PORT OF KOBE JAPAN INVITATION

 CONVENIENT ACCESS ACROSS JAPAN FROM THE PORT OF KOBE

-Kobe City is located in the center of the Japanese archipelago, which extends from north to south, making it a very convenient location for traveling to various places in Japan by ship, rail, and air.
-There are regular flights from Kobe Airport to 12 airports in Japan, including Sapporo and Okinawa (as of January 2022).
-You can also reach Kansai International Airport in about 30 minutes via the Bay Shuttle high-speed boat. (service between Kobe Airport Pier and Kansai International Airport Pier)
+Kobe City is situated near the center of the long, north-south stretch of the Japanese archipelago, making it a very convenient location for traveling to various regions of Japan by ship, train, or airplane.
+From Kobe Airport, there are regular flights to various destinations across Japan.
+International charter flights began in April 2025, and regular international flights are set to begin in 2030.
+Additionally, Kansai International Airport can be reached in approximately 30 minutes via the high-speed Bay Shuttle ferry.
+(Operating between Kobe Airport Pier and Kansai International Airport Pier.)

 KOBE AIRPORT SERVICES TO: